ReflectsLight/EasyQuran/README.md

 ## About

-This repository contains a port of the [al-quran.reflectslight.io](https://al-quran.reflectslight.io) website as a native [KaiOS](https://www.kaiostech.com/)
+EasyQuran is a port of the [al-quran.reflectslight.io](https://al-quran.reflectslight.io) website as a native [KaiOS](https://www.kaiostech.com/)